Biden says Trump should no longer receive confidential intelligence information | ExBulletin

 In the clip from the interview that aired Friday, Biden declined to say whether he would vote to convict Trump in next week’s impeachment trial if he were a senator.

 “Look, I ran like hell to defeat him because I thought he was unfit to be president,” Biden said.
-“I looked at what everyone looked at, what happened when this – this crew invaded the United States Congress.
-But I’m not in the Senate now.
-I’m going to let the Senate make that decision. . “
+“I watched what everyone watched, what happened when – this crew invaded the United States Congress.
+But I am not in the Senate now.
+I will let the Senate make that decision.

-In remarks following the January uprising, Biden told reporters, “I’ve been saying for now, well, for over a year, (Trump) is not fit to serve.
-He’s the one. one of the most incompetent presidents in the history of the United States of America. “
+In remarks following the January uprising, Biden told reporters, “I’ve been saying for now, well, for over a year, (Trump) has not been fit to serve.
+He is one of the most incompetent presidents in the history of the United States of America.

 Last week, Biden told CNN’s Kaitlan Collins that he believed the impeachment trial “had to take place.”